np-aosullivan/drive-files-to-gcs/README.md

 ### Create a Service Account

 This function runs with its own identity.
-Create a service account and grant it the following IAM roles:
+Create a service account for the function and grant it the following IAM roles on your project.
+This identity is used by the function to write to your Cloud Storage bucket.
 - **Storage Object Admin** (`roles/storage.objectAdmin`): Allows the function to create and overwrite files in your Cloud Storage bucket.
-- **Cloud Functions Invoker** (`roles/cloudfunctions.invoker`): Allows Cloud Scheduler to trigger your function.
+- **Cloud Run Invoker** (`roles/run.invoker`): Allows the Pub/Sub trigger to invoke this 2nd gen function's underlying Cloud Run service.

-- **Pub/Sub Publisher** (`roles/pubsub.publisher`): Allows Cloud Scheduler to publish a message to trigger the function.
+The permission for the scheduler will be configured in a later step.

 ## 2. Configuration